intel-analytics/BigDL-2.x/docs/docs/Orca/orca-tf-estimator.md

 save_keras_model(path, overwrite=True)
 ```
 * `path`: keras model save path.
 * `overwrite`: Boolean.
-Whether overwrite any existing model at the target location.
-Default: True
+Whether to silently overwrite any existing file at the target location.
+Default: True.

 If you use tensorflow keras model in this estimator, this method would save keras model in specified path.